 Date Type of Meeting Resolutions Implementation Status

 A. Matters for Discussion All items passed and

-executed as scheduled.
+(1): Amendment of clauses of the "Articles of executed as scheduled.

 Incorporation."

 (2): Amendment of clauses of the "Procedures

 for the Acquisition or Disposal of Assets."

 (3) Amendment of clauses of the "Guidelines

 Shareholders' for the Election of Directors and Supervisors."

-12017.05.31
+2017.05.31

 meeting B. Reporting Items All items passed and

 (1) 2016 Business Report executed as scheduled.

 (2) 2016 Supervisor's Audit Report

 (3) 2016 Report on Remuneration Distribution

 of Employees, Directors, and Supervisors.

 (4) Report on Private Placement Status

+-

 Date Type of Meeting Resolutions Implementation Status

 C. Passed Items All items passed and

 (1) 2016 Business Report and Financial Report executed as scheduled.

 (2) 2016 Earnings Distribution Proposal.
 The distributable profits

-- available as of the end of
+available as of the end of

 2016 amounted to

 NT\$110,609,943.
 According

 to Article 22 of the

 Company's Articles of

 Incorporation, a cash

 dividend of NT\$2.5 per

 share is proposed for the

 current year.

-D Vota Itams All items passed and
+D Voto Itams All items passed and

 D. Vote Items executed as scheduled.

-Comprehensive Re-election of Directors and The list of elected Directs:
+Comprehensive Re-election of Directors and Supervisors.
+The list of elected Directs:

 Supervisors.
 Chih-Hung Ouyang \

 Chih-Chuan Chen(The

 Representative of Chang

 chun Investment Co.
-Ltd.) \
+Ltd.)

 Chung-Ming Huang

 · Chin-Huo Huang ·

 Chun-Hao Cheng.

 The list of elected

 Independent Directs:

 Chin-Wen Chuang \

 Shun-Jen Cheng

 The list of elected

 Supervisors:

 Yung-Liang Huang \

 Yi-Hsiang Huang \

 Ken-Huang Lin

+411.

-All items passed and
+E. Discussion Items All items passed and

-E. Discussion Items executed as scheduled.

-Proposal for lifting the ban on competition CACCUICU as scricuuicu.
+Proposal for lifting the ban on competition executed as scheduled.

 between newly elected Directors and their

 representatives.